directvt/vtm/doc/architecture.md

 ### Runtime modes

-Runtime mode    | IO mode                  | Environment role
+Runtime mode    | I/O mode                 | Environment role
 ----------------|--------------------------|------------------
 Desktop Applet  | auto detected            | A desktop applet of an arbitrary type running in its own process that accepts user input and renders itself.
 Used to place a heavy (complex) desktop object in a separate process in order to optimize desktop resource consumption.
 Desktop Client  | auto detected            | A desktop client running in its own process that forwards user input to the desktop and renders the corresponding desktop region with a taskbar overlay.